CorporateRewards/docs-myrewards/source/includes/api/performance/_allocated_claims.md

 ### Create Allocated Claims

 Endpoint to create allocated claims against specific promotion.
 Claims are created by using the `data_field` names from above as key/value pairs.
-Your request must include `user_group_id` or `company_id,` depending on the promotion configuration.
+Your request must include exactly one of `user_group_id` or `company_id` or `company_identifier` depending on the promotion configuration.

 ``` http
 POST /api/v2/performance/promotions/1/allocated_claims HTTP/1.1